MicrocontrollersDev/Alternatives/docs/latest/feather.md

 them to write proper security measures as by using Feather you are essentially giving them access to your Microsoft/Minecraft account.
 Their Discord server also refuses to ban scammers, as on several occasions myself and others have been told that it is not their problem.

+It is recommended that you read the **[Migrating to Latest](https://alternatives.microcontrollers.dev/latest/migrating)** list first, as it includes all recommended mods that are not included here, as well as a full guide on how to install these mods and Fabric.

 ### Visuals